Katrix/ChitChat/README.md

 - `/channel create <name> [<prefix>] [<description>]` - Create a new channel.
 Prefix and description is optional.
 Prefix and description can also be formated using &.
 If no prefix is specified, the name of the channel will be used instead.
 - `/channel join <channel name>` - Join an already existing channel.
 - `/channel list` - Will show you a list of all the channels you can join.
+- `/channel load` - Tries to reload the channels from storage
 - `/channel properties <channel name>` - Shows you the properties(name, prefix description, members) of a channel.
 - `/channel properties description <channel name> [<new description>]` - Specify a new description for a channel.
 If no description is provided it will be removed.
 - `/channel properties name <channel name> <new name>` - Specify a new name for a channel.